lizcas01/code-quiz/README.md

 # Coding Quiz
 ## Description
 For this project, we changed elements to manipulate the DOM to our liking.
 We used these new skills to create a coding quiz which was pretty complicated to do as I struggle with Javascript.
+My motivation for this project was to try to improve my Javscript skills to the point where creating timed quiz is a simple task.
 ## Installation
 N/A
 ## Deployed Site